-All students must achieve a successful test in order to register or to be employed as a teacher including early childhood teachers.
-The fee for students to take the test is met by student (approximately \$196.00).
+All students must pass a successful test to register or to be employed as a teacher, including early childhood teachers.
+The fee for students to take the test is met by students (approximately \$196.00).

-Additional expenses include fees associated with the Working with Children Check (WWC), the National Criminal History Record Check and other incidental fees.
-The tuition fees for 2024 are:
+Additional expenses include fees associated with the Working with Children Check (WWCC), the National Criminal History Record Check and other incidental fees.
+The tuition fees for 2025 are:

-Domestic Student \$19,500
+Domestic Student \$18,000

 International Student \$31,500

 E-Library Fee \$1,500 (one off fee)

-Application Fee \$250
+Application Fee \$300